 Buyng an engagement ring is a bridge many of us have to cross in our lives.
 Picture the scene: you’ve been with your partner for several years, you’ve (so far) survived living together, you gel with the in-laws and you’ve even gone and got yourself a dog.
 You’ve decided they’re ‘the one’ and you want to spend the rest of your life with them, time to secure yourself a ring and pop the question.

 You will also need to think about the band itself, the size of it, the setting within which the diamond you choose will sit.
 This is a piece that will spend its entire life on your partner’s finger after all, so it’s not only a case of buying something that they will love and cherish, but it’s also a reflection of your understanding of them, too.

-Buying that engagement ring doesn’t sound so easy all of a sudden, does it?
+Just buy an engagement ring they said… Doesn’t sound so easy all of a sudden, does it?

 Fear not fellow gentlemen, for we here at DMARGE have taken the time to learn all there is to know about the engagement ring buying process (and not even for our own personal benefit).
 Instead, we’ve set about becoming ring buying experts so we can serve you, the soon-to-be husband with an encyclopedia of knowledge.
 Thank us later.